-Join us for the 5th annual Privacy Camp!
-Privacy Camp will take place on 23 January 2018 in Brussels, Belgium, just before the start of the CPDP conference, the camp brings together civil society, policy-makers and academia to discuss existing and looming problems for human rights in the digital environment.
+Join us for the 6th annual Privacy Camp!
+Privacy Camp will take place on 23 January 2018 in Brussels, Belgium, just before the start of the CPDP conference.
+Privacy Camp brings together civil society, policy-makers and academia to discuss existing and looming problems for human rights in the digital environment.
 In the face of a “shrinking civic space” for collective action, the event aims to provide a platform for actors from across these domains to discuss and develop shared principles to address key challenges for digital rights and freedoms of individuals.

 We invite you to propose a panel for one of these two tracks:

-- indicate other speakers that could participate in your panel (and let us know which speaker has already confirmed, at least in principle, to participate).
+- Indicate other speakers that could participate in your panel (and let us know which speaker has already confirmed, at least in principle, to participate).

-- make it as participative as possible, think about how to include the audience as much as possible
+- Make it as participative as possible, think about how to include the audience and diverse actors as much as possible.